Benefits of Word of Mouth Marketing

 But What Exactly Drives Word of Mouth Marketing?

 According to Jonah Berger, a professor of marketing at the University of Pennsylvania, word of mouth marketing is driven by two things:

 Let’s say you find out about a secret presale for a well-known and popular clothing company.
 You’ll likely feel privileged being part of a small group and having the opportunity to shop for products before they become available to the public.

 The idea of exclusivity is enticing, and that’s what social currency is all about.

 Social currency makes you feel special.
 It makes you feel as if you’re part of a limited group.
 People want to feel like they have insider information.
-Word of mouth marketing strategies can use social currency to encourage consumers to share exclusive information about a product.
+A word of mouth marketing campaign can use social currency to encourage consumers to share exclusive information about a product.
 Secret events or private launches can get the public talking.

 Because, at the end of the day, people don’t only want to be part of something exclusive—they want others to know they’re the “chosen ones.”

 Triggers prompt you to think of a company or brand even when there’s no advertising in sight.
 For example, imagine your friend mentions a cafe near your home that offers a weekend special for brunch.
 When Sunday rolls around, your other friend suggests eating brunch together.
 Even though there’s no advertising in front of you, you’ll remember the weekend special that your previous colleague informed you about.